MediaArea/MediaConch/DesignReport/PreformaMediainfoDesignReport.md

 These checks shall have logical cause and effect or conditional relationships and shall be documented by the citation of external standards documentation or by the project’s own research and development.
 MediaArea plans to provide guidance for user communities to develop and explain their own ruleset in shareable form.
 An XML schema for conformance definition is provided.
 MediaArea’s development of conformance and policy checkers will involve several categories of tests.
 In addition to supporting conformity checks and logical interpretation of selected file formats, there is user desire for checks performed based on internal or institutional policy that are not necessarily embedded in the file format technical specifications.
 A PreForma MediaArea 'shell' shall be able to load multiple sets of conformity/coherency rulesets so that users may select which rulesets they choose to adhere to as well as create their own.

 Conformance and coherency rulesets specifically targeting specification compliance of FFV1, Matroska, and LPCM are currently under development.

+The Conformance Check Registry defines the basis of how a conformance check may be expressed.
+MediaArea proposes developing online resources that define checks and relate them to sample files, associated code, rationale, potential responses and community discussion.
+The Conformance Check Registry provides a basis on how information on the implementation checks themselves can be communicated to users.

+## Conformance Check Registry

+This documentation explains the elements, structure, and intent of the Preforma Mediainfo Conformance Check Registry.

+A conformance check is a particular test applied to a file format, stream, or section of a format or stream in order to quantify the adherence of such data to associated sets of rules and practices.
+The registry refers specifically to checks performed by the implementation checker.
+Rules performed by the policy checker are defined elsewhere.

+MediaArea plans to maintain an identity and open documentation for each Conformance Check in both a public online space and within the internal help documentation of a PreForma MediaInfo Shell.
+As the implementation checker assesses given files against a series of checks and the reporter presents the findings to the user, MediaArea plans for the shell to facilitate the user to discover more underlying information, advice, or responses to conformance checks that appear as problematic from the implementation checker.

+### Conformance Check Registry Requirements

+- Each conformance check must be identitified by a unique identifier.
+- Documentation for Conformance Checks must offer hierarchical relationships between related checks.
+- Conformance Checks must be documented according to their CCID (Conformance Check Identifier) and Version number.
+- Any revised Conformance Check must maintain a changelog as well as records of all past versions of the conformity check.
+- The following keywords to indicate requirement levels when used in a conformance check description MUST be used according to their definitions provided by (RFC2119)[http://tools.ietf.org/html/rfc2119]: "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL".

+### Elements

+A draft list of elements to be used in the definition of an implementation confomrance check are provided.

+#### Name
+A human-readable name for the conformance check.

+#### CCID
+Conformance Check Identifier.
+An alphanumeric identifier used to reference or identify the conformance check to order to relate code, documentation, and reports that reference the check.

+#### Version
+The version number of the reference Conformance Check.
+This value should be expressed as a standard GNU version number in major.minor.revision format.
+A value of "0" may be used to indictate draft status.

+#### Authority
+The authority associates each conformance check with a standards organization, community, or logic from which the conformance check is derived.
+Examples: EBU, Microsoft.
+Within the use of a Conformance Checker, the user may enable or disable check from certain authorities; for instance to perform checks against specifications of Standards Organization A and Community Practice B, but not Standards Organization C or Community Practice D.

+#### Target Format
+The name of the file format, codec, or bit stream that is to be test.

+#### Target Format Version
+Identify the version of range of versions of the target format which are eligible for the conformance test.
+A numeric range should be used or the word "all" if the rule applies to all known versions.

+#### Target Format Part
+The name of a chunk, atom, element, bitstream, or other smaller component of the target format that the conformance check relates to.

+#### Citation
+A reference of the specific document, specification, or reference from which the conformance check is derived.
+Typically the citation will be a publication or expression of the 'Authority'.

+#### Quote
+A quote from the authority that demonstrates the logic or reaons for the check.

+#### Rule Clarity
+Expresses whether the check is based of an explicit statement of an underlying specificiation or based on deductive logic or inference from a reading of the specification.

+#### Definition
+A clear description of conformanace check.

+#### Regex Parameters

+#### Regex Expression

 ## Matroska Conformance Checks (Draft)
 ### Extension Test